 Things to do on Cheung Chau

 Cheung Chau offers plenty of activities for first-time and returning visitors.
-Don’t be surprised to find the island absolutely packed with visitors over the weekends.
+Don’t be surprised to find the island packed with visitors over the weekends.

 Aside from that, here are some of our top activities and things to do in Cheung Chau.

-1. Savour local sweets and delicacies
+Savour local sweets and delicacies

-Just walk around the main promenade street and areas and you’ll find plenty of vendors selling their delicacies and desserts.
+Just walk around the main promenade street and areas, and you’ll find plenty of vendors selling their delicacies and desserts.
 Be prepared to stand in line for some of the more popular shops.

 One of the most striking features of Cheung Chau to anyone who visits the island is the sheer number of restaurants.
 They are everywhere!